AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/youtube-ads.md

 ![Instruction](https://cdn.adguard.com/public/Adguard/Blog/Android/3-6/share.gif)

 1. Open the YouTube app and start the video you want to watch.
-2. Tap on the *Share* button and select *AdGuard for Android* from the list of apps.
+2. Tap the *Share* button and select *AdGuard for Android* from the list of apps.

 That's it!
 A new window with the video will open where you'll be able to watch it without being interrupted by ads.